caktus/guidebook/docs/services/smtp.md

 By default, email is sent via Postfix on the same server housing the Django application.
-This might be OK for low volume uses, but often you\'ll want to use an external SMTP service (e.g. Sendgrid, Mailgun, Postmark, SES, etc.).
+This might be OK for low volume uses, but often you'll want to use an external SMTP service (e.g. Sendgrid, Mailgun, Postmark, SES, etc.).
 Some of these services offer both an SMTP server in addition to an HTTP API.
 This document will describe only how to set up the SMTP connection.
-If you want to use HTTP APIs, you\'ll need to read the documentation for the service in question.
+If you want to use HTTP APIs, you'll need to read the documentation for the service in question.
 Often there are third party Django packages which can help with this.

 Which SMTP service should I choose?
 -----------------------------------

-If the client doesn\'t require a specific SMTP service, then you\'ll have to make a decision.
+If the client doesn't require a specific SMTP service, then you'll have to make a decision.
 As of January 2021, here is some info to help you with that decision.
 Current Caktus team members are most familiar with Amazon SES, Mailgun and Sendgrid.